Feng Shui for the Fire Horse year 2026

 How Feng Shui Energy Is Mapped Each Year

-The Chinese zodiac is not just a cycle of animals—it is also a set of directions.
+The Chinese zodiac is not just a cycle of animals; it is also a set of directions.
 Each sign corresponds to a precise location on the Luo Pan (Chinese compass).
-By tracking where the year’s animal “sits,” along with the solar and lunar calendars, we uncover the year’s energetic map.
+By tracking where the year’s sign sits, we uncover the year’s energetic map.
 Chinese metaphysics use a calendar that accounts for both lunar and solar time.
-For this Fire Horse year pay attention to the fact that this year the solar year starts before the lunar one.
+For this Fire Horse year 2026, please pay attention that the solar year starts before the lunar one.

-- Solar Year for Feng Shui: begins earlier, on February 4th, 2026 as we take the solar term
+• Solar Year for Feng Shui: begins earlier, on the 4th of February 2026 as we take the solar term

 This distinction matters because Feng Shui calculations use the solar term.
-The Fire Horse year is also the third year of Period 9 (2024–2043), a 20-year cycle ruled by the Fire element.
 Every year within this cycle interacts with this larger background, shaping which sectors bring blessings and which invite caution.

 The Four Annual Afflictions of 2026

-Each year, four main “afflictions” mark areas of heightened, unstable energy.
-These are not superstitions but metaphysical markers based on celestial cycles, especially the orbit of Jupiter.
+Each year, four main afflictions mark areas of heightened, unstable energy.
+These are not superstitions but metaphysical markers based on celestial cycles,.
 They show us which parts of a home or office should not be disturbed by renovations, noise, or major activity.
+The four Feng Shui annual afflcitions are:

-To understand the principle, you have to see that Feng Shui and Chinese astrology connect space and time.
-They constantly interact together.
+To understand the principle, we must understand that Feng Shui and Chinese astrology connect space and time that constantly interact together.
 For example, our living spaces are influenced by the time periods used in Feng Shui.
 The shapes of mountains and the placement of rivers and oceans for a given city also become auspicious or challenging depending of the time period we are in.
-2026 is the third year of period 9, a 20 years cycle that will end in 2043 included.
+The Fire Horse year is the third year of Period 9 (2024–2043), a 20-year cycle ruled by the Fire element.
 Besides those periods, each year brings a specific Chi and determine good and bad sectors and direction for the Feng Shui of that year.

 Tai Sui, Sui Po, San Sha, 5 yellow: the annual afflictions of the Fire Horse year 2026.